 The requirements of one employer will differ from another.
 There may be specialized skills needed.
 Perhaps the employer wants candidates that fall within a specified demographic – age, marital status, and years of experience.
 The employer may prefer a candidate who is certified in a skill such as Advanced Pediatric Life Support.

 It is always a good idea to learn more about what the job entails before applying for it.
-This way, you can be more productive with your time and apply to open jobs that meet your current level of experience and expertise.
+This way, you can apply to open jobs that meet your current level of experience and expertise.

 3. Take Account Of Your Soft Skills

-A Respiratory Therapist should be able to handle various equipment such as Oxygen Cylinders and Concentrators, Nebulizers, Suction Machines, and CBAP and BIBAP machines.
+A Respiratory Therapist is required to use various specialized equipment.
+Some of these are Oxygen Cylinders and Concentrators, Nebulizers, Suction Machines, and CBAP and BIBAP machines.

 However, employers are not only looking for candidates with the skills to handle these pieces of equipment.
 Equally important is to have the right set of soft skills for the job.

 Soft skills are your personality or behavioral attributes that best describe your approach to the job.
-It’s not you as the Respiratory Therapist, but you as a person.
+It’s not you as a professional, but you as a person.
 What are the important soft skills for a Respiratory Therapist?

 - Meticulous – It is important the proper procedure is keenly observed and followed when administering respiratory treatments.
 This covers the handling of the procedure, the schedule of medicines, and recording the progress of the patient.